mootoday/www-mootoday-com/src/content/blog/firebase-hosting-for-static-assets-of-a-sapper-web-app-on-cloud-run/index.md

 ## A note about the content of this blog post

 What you are about to read is an exact copy of a few chapters of my upcoming book called **Cloud Native Web Development**.
-If you are interested in this kind of content, please follow me on Twitter [@mikenikles](https://twitter.com/mikenikles) or at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles).
+If you are interested in this kind of content, please follow me on X [@mootoday](https://x.com/mootoday) or at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles).

 ## What is the challenge here?